Serve a model using Triton Inference Server

 In the ISVC yaml, make sure to add the annotation "sidecar.istio.io/inject": "false".
 Due to issue GH 216, you will not be able to reach the ISVC without disabling istio sidecar injection.

-For running on GPU, specify the GPU resources in the ISVC YAML file.
-For example, you can run the predictor on NVIDIA GPU as follows:
+For running on GPUs, specify the GPU resources in the ISVC YAML file.
+For example, you can run the predictor on NVIDIA GPUs as follows:

 cat <<EOF > "./isvc-gpu.yaml"